The essential mission of testing is always the same; to answer this question…

 If I am starting work on a project, I am starting to test from the moment I am assigned.
 This is because I feel that testing is more than just writing test plans, test scenarios, developing automation, or even exploring the product in an exploratory testing session.

 There is so much more to QA and testing than what I have described here, but I hope you got the core concepts.
 It is my intention to offer some testing workshops in the near future in order to show some good techniques for testing.
-We often enlist other staff members to help us with the User Acceptance Testing (UAT) of a project, but the workshops will be available to anyone who wants to attend.
+We often enlist other staff members to help us with the User Acceptance Testing (UAT) of a project, so the workshops will help, and they will be available to anyone who wants to attend.

 It is my sincere desire that we will all get to the point where we are developing a tester’s mindset and thinking more about testing and QA during our day-to-day work.
 Almost everyone is using one of the many software products here at UConn.

-I know there is more we can do to make things better here at UConn.
+I know there is so much more we can do to make things better here at UConn.
 Things that have not even been discovered yet.
 If you are contemplating new projects, please contact us with your ideas and we will be happy to discuss them with you.
 At the risk of sounding like a broken record, no one person can assure quality.
-We need everyone involved or we will not achieve our highest quality.
-I look forward to the opportunity to improve the quality of our projects with you and grow closer to that quality mindset
+We need everyone involved or we will not achieve the highest level of quality.
+I look forward to working with you and improving the quality of our projects as we grow closer to that quality mindset